imagej/imagej.github.io/_pages/plugins/trackmate/trackmate-stardist.md

 3. Using TrackMate-StarDist with a custom Deep-Learning model.
 4. Using TrackMate-StarDist to segment a 3D image using a slice-by-slice approach.

-### StarDist detector with builtin versatile nuclei model on a single channel image.
+### StarDist detector with builtin versatile nuclei model on a single channel image

 The StarDist plugin comes with a very efficient model that can segment nuclei imaged in fluorescence in 2D, generated from the dataset in the Kaggle challenge of 2018: